Thorium Hydride SDS

 IBI Labs requires that those who receive their materials comply with 29 CFR 1910.1200(h), which mandates that employers provide employees with effective information and training about hazardous chemicals in their workplace.

 The contents of this document are believed to be accurate as of the date of revision and are provided in good faith.
 However, it is recommended that recipients use this information as supplementary and exercise caution and judgment regarding its accuracy and suitability.
-Please note that IBI Labs cannot accept responsibility for any indirect, incidental, or consequential damage resulting from the use of the information provided in this Safety Data Sheet.
+Please note that IBI Labs cannot be held responsible for any damage, direct or indirect, that occurs because of using the information provided in this Safety Data Sheet.

 IBI Labs makes no warranties, expressed or implied, including warranties of merchantability and fitness for a particular purpose.
-This information is provided without warranty, and any use of the product that does not conform to this Safety Data Sheet, or that is used in combination with any other product or process, is the responsibility of the user.
+This information is provided without warranty, and any use of the product that does not conform to this Safety Data Sheet, or that is used in combination with any other product or process, is the user’s responsibility.

-Revision Date: 04/24/2024
+Revision Date: 07/10/2024

 •